China And The US Have Very Different Stereotypes For The Same Cars

 Fast fact: China is Mercedes' fastest growing market, and the brand is opening more than 50 new dealerships every year.

 Buick has been trying to reinvent itself in the US for decades.
-While sales have improved, the brand is still working to generate excitement among younger buyers.
+While sales have been steadily approaching pre-2008 levels, the brand does not have much excitement to offer young Americans.

 Fast fact: Buick incorporated in 1903 and is the oldest American automaker still selling cars.